LENOX -- There are some musicians whose performances you can sense in the way they make their entrance onstage.

 Well, Schubert's unassuming Fantasie in C became a full-blown romantic drama.
 The piece ebbs and flows around Schubert's song "Sei mir gegruesst" ("I greet thee"), with its bittersweet alternations between yearning and melancholy.
 With a throaty, sometimes sobbing tone in the violin, Mutter and Orkis dug into the music not just with a will but sometimes a fury.
 Schubert and his gentle greeting seemed left behind, but as fiddling goes, the performance carried high voltage.

 The appearance was Mutter's first at Tanglewood in 20 years.
 The missing man in the recital was Andre Previn, her former husband, who continues to compose and play piano for her.
-As originally announced, the program was to feature his "Tango, Song and Dance" and

 First, Previn canceled as pianist because of an arthritic problem.
 Then Mutter fell ill and couldn't perform the world premiere of the sonata, which was commissioned by a piano festival in Germany and scheduled for performance there.
 Meanwhile, the Cesar Franck sonata also fell by the wayside, replaced by the Schubert fantasy.